LC-Linkous/tinySA_python/README.md

 * **Example Return:** no return
 * **Notes:**

 ### **bulk**
-* **Status:** Needs more work before this is a stand alone func.
+* **Status:** Needs more work before this is a standalone func.
 * **Description:** Sent by tinySA when in auto refresh mode
 * **Original Usage:** `????`
 * **Library Function Call:** `bulk()`
 * **Example Return:** `format: "bulk\r\n{X}{Y}{Width}{Height} {Pixeldata}\r\n"`
 * **Notes:** where all numbers are binary coded 2 bytes little endian.
-The pixeldata is encoded as 2 bytes per pixel
+The pixel data is encoded as 2 bytes per pixel

 ### **calc**